落叶归根

 This proverb expresses the deep Chinese desire to return to one's homeland, especially in old age or at death.
 It speaks to the fundamental connection between people and their ancestral origins, and the natural cycle of departing and returning.

-This evocative proverb captures one of the most deeply held values in Chinese culture: the connection to one’s ancestral homeland.
+This proverb captures the Chinese value of connection to one’s ancestral homeland.
 Just as leaves fall and decompose to nourish the tree’s roots, Chinese people have traditionally sought to return to their hometown in old age or at death.

 Cultural Significance

-Ancestral connection: Chinese culture places great importance on maintaining ties with ancestors.
-Dying in one’s ancestral hometown ensures proper burial in the family cemetery and continued remembrance by descendants.
+Ancestral connection: Chinese culture values maintaining ties with ancestors.
+Dying in one’s ancestral hometown ensures proper burial in the family cemetery and remembrance by descendants.

-Diaspora experience: This proverb has special resonance for the Chinese diaspora worldwide.
+Diaspora experience: This proverb resonates with the Chinese diaspora worldwide.
 Many overseas Chinese express the desire to “return to their roots” in retirement.

 Usage Examples